Geoffrey Scott (actor)

-Geoffrey Chase Scott (February 22, 1942 – February 23, 2021) was an American actor and stuntman best known for appearing on the television series Dynasty for two seasons (1982 to 1984) as Mark Jennings.
-Other nighttime series regular contracts included Concrete Cowboys and Cliffhangers.
+Geoffrey Chase Scott (February 22, 1942 – February 23, 2021) was an American actor and stuntman best known for appearing on the television series Dynasty as Mark Jennings.

 Early years

 Geoffrey Scott was born on February 22, 1942, in Hollywood, California.
 His parents were Reed (a manager with Lockheed) and Jayne (a housewife), and he had a brother, Don.

 Career

 Scott appeared on numerous daytime soap operas, playing Sky Rumson on Dark Shadows in 1970, Jeffrey Jordan on Where the Heart Is in 1972, David McAllister on General Hospital in 1989, and Billy Lewis on Guiding Light in 1994.
 Scott had a leading role in the sitcom 1st & Ten in the 1980s, was featured in almost 100 television commercials and guest-starred on many series from the 1970s through the 1990s.
+Other nighttime series regular contracts included Concrete Cowboys and Cliffhangers.
 In film, he co-starred with Jane Fonda in The Morning After.
 His last acting role before retirement was in the film Hulk.